Click on a letter above to view the list of gems.

 Webmineral.com

 Diopside is available in several varieties and colors from many locations, but the deep green, chromium-rich, Chrome Diopside is the most popular and most well known.
 Chrome Diopside is somewhat rare and is mostly available from the Ural Mountains in Russia.
-Violane is a rare blue, violet or purple, opaque variety of Diopside.
-There is also a green "cat's eye" variety and a very dark "star diopside" with an often very distinct 4-rayed star.
-Ordinary Diopside is usually white or pale green with a vitreous (glassy) luster.
+Another variety of Diopside is called Violane and is blue, violet or purple and found in Italy.
+Tashmarine is a variety of Diopside that is a trade name for yellowish green material originally found in China.
+There is also a green "cat's eye" variety and a very dark "Star Diopside" with an often very distinct 4-rayed star.
+Ordinary Diopside is usually white or pale green.

 Diopside gems for sale: